MarkRoy8888/CarND-Project-4-Behavioral-Cloning/README.md

 ## Suggestions
 1.Environment-Because I can't run on local end, so I can't improve my model freguently.
-I can get better model on local end.
+I can get better model on local end.<br/>
 2.Improve model- The model architecture is base on NVIDIA's.
 It has some space to improve.
 3.Data clear- some data maybe are bad(bad-control,wrong-control) which need  delete to improve model.